Renewable Energy: Inexpensive

 generating hydrogen from water without use of additional acids

-and/or organic co-solvents establishes a new chemical paradigm for
+and/or organic co-solvents establishes a new chemical paradigm

-earth-abundant metal to achieve catalytic H2 evolution from
+inexpensive, earth-abundant metal to achieve catalytic H2

-constitute a part of this invention.
+which does not constitute a part of this invention.

 [0038] This invention has been described herein in considerable